mason-chase/crud-test-dotnet/readme.md

 and if you are not able to work on FrontEnd project, you can add a Swagger UI in a new Front project.

-Create a simple CRUD application with ASP NET Core that implements the below model:
+Create a simple CRUD application with ASP NET that implements the below model:
 ```
 Customer {
 	Firstname